 Emily grew up in Louisville, Kentucky and attended the University of Louisville.
 She received her BM in Cello Performance, studying with Paul York, and completed a minor in creative writing.

 Emily enjoys working with all students and their individual goals, but she is most interested in starting the beginning cello student.
 She considers it the greatest honor and responsibility to be someone's first music teacher.
 She hopes to inspire a love for music in her students, while providing a strong technical foundation.
-Her previous jobs as a nanny and tutor help her connect with her young students, as she has maintained a high level of proficiency in tree climbing, popsicle making, and knock-knock jokes that almost make sense.
+Her previous jobs as a nanny and tutor help her connect with her young students, as she has maintained proficiency in tree climbing, popsicle making, and knock-knock jokes that almost make sense.

 Emily lives in Madison with her partner, pianist, and fellow bubble tea enthusiast, Eric Tran.
 Her students benefit from Eric's background as a composer and skill at writing the silliest pedagogical pieces.
 "The HAPPY ZONKEY" is a collection of some of their favorites.